Adriankhl/relativitization-game-doc/plan/feature-plan.md

 These features will be implemented.

-* Alliance
-    * Need to be careful on synchronizing war state and peace treaty under the time delay
+* Alliance, be careful on synchronizing war state and peace treaty under the time delay
 * Pop buy resources from other players
 * AI build factory on other players
 * Decrease satisfaction if salary is reduced